Thursday, March 26, 2026

 9) And here is the mind which hath wisdom.
 “The seven heads are seven mountains (Greek: ορος, óros- mountains, marked boundaries) on which the woman sits

 A mountain, when used in prophetic text represent a kingdom.
 For example: Lucifer was thrown from the mount (kingdom) of God: Ezekiel 28:14-16.
-The stone that struck the image became a great mountain (kingdom) and filled the whole earth: Daniel 2:35b.
+The stone that struck the feet of Nebuchadnezzar's image became a great mountain (kingdom) and filled the whole earth: Daniel 2:35b.
 Babylon was the destroying mountain (kingdom) who destroyed all the earth: Jeremiah 51:24,25.

 If you have seven mountains, seven kingdoms, you must have seven kings and vice versa.
 There are six world kingdoms documented in the Bible and, a seventh that is not yet come: